braze-inc/braze-growth-shares-ios-demo-app/README.md

 Objects can adopt the [ContentCardable](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze-Demo/Model/Content-Cards/ContentCardData.swift#L9) protocol which comes with the `ContentCardData` object and an initializer.
 Upon receiving an array of `ABKContentCard` objects from the SDK, the corresponding `ABKContentCard` objects are [converted](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze-Demo/BrazeManager.swift#L248) into a `Dictionary` of metadata that are used to instantiate your custom objects.

-### This demo highlights 4 Content Card uses cases:
+### This demo highlights 4 Content Card use cases:
 1. Content Cards as Supplemental Content to an existing feed
     - [Tile.swift](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze-Demo/Model/Content-Cards/Tile.swift#L18)
     - [Group.swift](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze-Demo/Model/Content-Cards/Group.swift#L34)</br></br>